 - The price is fairly steep.
 If you are an avid diver, you might find the price reasonable but for occasional divers, it might be too costly.

 Women have dissimilar anatomy than their male counterparts and need suits that fit completely.
 The Scubapro OneFlex Steamer suit does just that.
 It has been designed to enfold around your body and give you the comfort and warmth you require while in the water.
 The suit is flexible which allows you to put this suit on with effortlessness and move around like you aren’t even wearing it.

 The 5-millimeter thick material is the ideal size for surfing and scuba diving alike.
-It will let you to swim and enjoy cold water for those out of season days.
-Made with an extremely durable nylon and neoprene rubber material this suit will stand up to the rudiments for years to come.
+It will let you swim and enjoy cold water for those out of season days.
+Made with extremely durable nylon and neoprene rubber material this suit will stand up to the rudiments for years to come.

 This continues with the further tough knee pads which give you padding to kneel on the bottom of the sea to see everything it has to proffer in comfort.
-The included zipper leash makes this a simple suit to put on by yourself and the moulded legs and arms make walking and moving a breeze.
-This wetsuit has been extremely regarded as the best womens wetsuit on the market.
+The included zipper leash makes this a simple suit to put on by yourself and the molded legs and arms make walking and moving a breeze.
+This wetsuit has been extremely regarded as the best women’s wetsuit on the market.

 - What Makes This Wetsuit Stand Out

-- Moulded arms and legs
+- Molded arms and legs